 While the upfront costs are lower, the primary disadvantage of internal combustion forklifts is that they cost more to operate and maintain than electric forklifts.
 Depending on use, fuel can end up costing anywhere from $20 to $70 each day to run a single lift truck.
 Additionally, internal combustion engines require regular maintenance and are more prone to breaking down, so when maintenance or repairs are required, you have to absorb those costs along with additional downtime.

 Electric forklifts come with higher upfront costs than their internal combustion counterparts.
 That cost is often offset due to their longer lifespans as well as lower maintenance and operating costs.
 Generally, electric forklifts also have a lower reach height, typically tapping out at 30 feet, and reduced load capacities when compared to internal combustion options.
 Finally, when the batteries of an electric forklift are depleted, you either have to wait for them to charge or swap them out with fresh ones.
 However, with proper planning that should rarely be an issue.
 Overall, the advantages of electric forklifts quickly outweigh the disadvantages.

 Ready to Take the Next Step?

 Whether you still need some help deciding between an internal combustion and an electric forklift or you already know what you’re looking for, the experts at Brennan Equipment Services are here to help.
+We’ll find you the right forklift for your facility from Taylor-Dunn, Hyundai, or Cascade.
 When you partner with Brennan, we’ll work with you to understand your day-to-day workflows and deliver the material handling equipment your team needs for long-term success.